mvrcx/SWP_Blitzer/README.md

 We prepared our future improvements in so called [Jupyter Notebooks](https://jupyter.org/index.html).

-:ten: Install Jupyter Notebook
+:oneInstall Jupyter Notebook

 	pip install notebook

-:eleven: Run Jupyter Notebook
+:two: Run Jupyter Notebook

 	jupyter notebook

 This will open your jupyter notebook workspace in the respective directory.
-Navigate to the wanted `.ipnb`
+Navigate to the wanted `.ipynb` file and run it.

 ## Troubleshooting